-Commercial vehicle accidents are a serious problem in Indiana.
+Commercial vehicle accidents are a serious problem in Fishers, Indiana.
 According to a 2017 study published by the Indiana University Public Policy Institute, almost 17,000 traffic collisions reported in the state that year involved commercial vehicles.
 Over 12% of these collisions resulted in injury, and almost 87% resulted in property damage.

 Semi-trucks and other large commercial vehicles are much bigger and heavier than passenger cars, so the potential for serious injuries and fatalities is much higher.